 Brown & White Rice - White rice is brown rice that has been polished to remove the entire hull and bran layer.
 Brown rice has the hull removed but the germ and most of the bran layer is intact.
 We use both white and brown rice flours, as well as rice bran on request.

 Glutinous Rice Flour - Also known as sticky rice or sushi rice flour.
 It is made from short-grain rice that is high in starch, however, there is no gluten in it.

 Sweet White Sorghum - Also refered to as Milo, this grain grows around the world.
 The white variety is free of any bitter flavours or dark colours.
 This makes it ideal for puffed cereals, flour, granola bars, and even beer.
 It is a staple in our kitchen.

 Chickpea/Fava Bean Flour - This is a great blend of two fabulous beans that are not really legumes.
 They are high in fiber, protein, calcium, iron, and B vitamins.
-We use this mainly in our breads.
+We use this mainly in our breads and ginger snaps.

 Quinoa - Is a seed that is grown primarially in South America and Canada.
 It is high in protien, iron, and fiber.
 It has a distinct nutty flavour and comes in many colours.
 It can be eaten like long grain rice or ground into a flour.
 We no longer use quinoa as flour but do use the quinoa flakes as an oatmeal substitute.

 Arrowroot Starch - Is ground from the root of a tropical plant and has a neutral flavour.
 It is high in carbohydrates and provides many empty calories unless balanced with a nutritious flour.